moorepants/HumanControl/WhippleModel/README.md

 % generate the data set for the Browser bicycle at 2.5 m/s with steer as an
 % input and multiply the five gains by various values. data = generate_data('Browser', 2.5, 'Steer', 1, [1.1, 1.1, 0.9, 1.0, 0.8])

+% generate the plots for the paper on this model ieee
 ```